Written by

 Published on

-When you hire a professional document scanning company, one of the first questions you'll face is: which file format do you want your scanned documents delivered in?
-For most Southern California businesses, it comes down to two options — TIFF and PDF.
-Choosing the wrong one can create problems that are expensive and time-consuming to fix later.
-This guide explains exactly what each format is, when to use each one, and how to make the right choice for your specific documents and industry.
+When you hire a professional document scanning company, one of the first questions you'll face is which file format you want your scanned documents delivered in.
+For most Southern California businesses, it comes down to these two options.
+Choosing the wrong one can create problems that are expensive and time-consuming to fix later, so here's exactly what each format is and how to make the right call for your documents and industry.

 TIFF stands for Tagged Image File Format.
-Originally developed in the 1980s for desktop publishing, TIFF has become the gold standard for high-resolution image archiving.
-A TIFF file captures every pixel of your scanned document at full resolution — no compression, no quality loss.
+It was created by the Aldus Corporation in 1986 (Aldus later merged with Adobe in 1994), and the current TIFF 6.0 specification dates to 1992 — it has been a stable, widely supported archival standard ever since.
+A TIFF file captures every pixel of your scanned document at full resolution with lossless compression — no quality loss.
 What you scan is exactly what you get, preserved in perfect fidelity.

 TIFF files are large.
 A single page scanned at 300 DPI in TIFF format can run 20-30MB.
 That's not a problem for long-term archiving, but it's worth understanding before you commit to a format for a 50,000-page project.